das2000sidd/challenge/README.md

 drwxrwxr-x  7 sdi0596 sdi0596 4.0K Dec 12  2018 BSgenome.Mmusculus.UCSC.mm9

-2. A common problem with shared filesystems is a disk quota overflow.
-This can be due to 1) a large combined size on disk or 2) too many files present on disk.
-We would like to help users who encounter this problem to locate the problematic files/directories.
-Write a command to sort all subdirectories of level `n` (`n` determined by the user) by their human-readable size.
-Write another command to sort all subdirectories of level `n` according to the number of files they contain.
 3. A user wants to install an `R` package and gets the following [error log](data/error.log).
 What is likely to cause the error and how can they solve it?

 The most important error message in that error log is :